 And that’s good.
 In fact, RiskLens makes available the FAIR-U application free of charge so anyone can try FAIR analysis on a very limited scale, for instance while taking a FAIR training class from the RiskLens Academy.
-We’re confident that seeing the benefits of cyber risk quantification will whet your appetite to scale up to the enterprise-grade analysis, management and reporting capabilities of the RiskLens SaaS platform.
+We’re confident that seeing the benefits of cyber risk quantification will whet your appetite for other RiskLens products and solutions:

 Because it’s an open standard, FAIR can be run on spreadsheets or DIY apps.
 But should you do it?
 As we talked to this potential client, some of their frustrations with their spreadsheet/app solution came to the fore:

 Their app is just a calculator, and that only covers one part of a quantified risk analysis.
-An analyst has to jump back and forth from spreadsheets to app to wrangle the elements she needs to scope a scenario for FAIR analysis: assets, threats, loss types, loss events.
+An analyst must jump back and forth from spreadsheets to app to wrangle the elements she needs to scope a scenario for FAIR analysis: assets, threats, loss types, loss events.

 >>The RiskLens platform walks the user through the analysis process to build out a scenario with a simple workflow, much like tax software, with the user selecting assets, etc., from dropdown menus.

-The DIY solution is amnesiac.
-To fill out the scenario, the analyst needs to repeatedly pull together data for input from the multiple business units of the company.
+The DIY solution is scattered and amnesiac.
+To fill out scenarios, the analyst needs to repeatedly pull together data for input from experts around the company.